dansmyers/IntroToCS/Labs/5-Fun.md

 Write a function called `print_card` that takes a number 1 to 13 as input and prints the corresponding playing card name.

-- if the input is 1, print `ACE`
+- if the input is 1, print `Ace`
-- if the input is 2 through 10, print that number
+- if the input is 2 through 10, print the number as a word.
-- if the input is 11, print `JACK`, and so forth
+- if the input is 11, print `Jack`, and likewise for the Queen and King.

 ```
 def print_card(card):
+    """
+    Fill in this docstring
+    """

     if card == 1:
         print('Ace')
-  elif card == 11:
+    elif card == 2:
-    print('Jack')
+        print('Two')

     # Add other cases to finish the method

+    elif card == 13:
+        print('King')
 ```

 Here's a test program: